-CFS anticipates minimal cut and fill amounts, less than two (2) feet plus or minus, will be necessary to achieve the desired construction grade.
+CFS anticipates fill amounts on the order of three (3) to five (5) feet, plus or minus, will be necessary to achieve the desired construction grade.
+Please note, rubble rock fill will need to be stripped from across portions of the project site during grading.
 If any changes to the project occur, please notify CFS to allow for review of these changes and, if necessary, amend this report.